North Carolina State Bureau of Investigation: Move to Department of Public Safety (2014)

 B.W.
 Collier was the first director under this new law, and Bob Schurmeier became the second director in July 2016.

 In August 2014, State Attorney General Cooper was the likely Democratic nominee for the upcoming gubernatorial race.
 Some commentators suggested that the Republican action to move the SBI was politically motivated.
 Neither Governor McCrory nor Attorney General Cooper referred to this publicly.

 Cooper said that this action could reduce the SBI's independence in cases where it had to investigate the executive branch, other state departments, and members of the General Assembly.
 "When a U.S. Attorney or a prosecutor calls on the SBI, they want them to be an independent agency that can help find the truth," Cooper said while talking to the Charlotte Observer in March 2014.
 Under Cooper, SBI agents helped make a criminal case against former Democratic Gov. Mike Easley and against aides of Gov. Bev Perdue, also a former Democratic governor of North Carolina.
 According to Cooper, when the legislature and Gov. McCrory moved the agency, the SBI was conducting investigations that related to legislators and the Department of Public Safety.

 Gov. McCrory said that the State Bureau of Investigation should be completely nonpartisan.
 He suggested that no elected politician should directly oversee the department; rather it should be headed by a director, to be appointed to an eight-year term by the governor, in an effort to buffer the office from changes in administrations.
 "Wherever you put the SBI, there could be potential conflicts of interest, I think the goal is to keep the politics out of all investigating and as mayor and a governor we have done that," the governor said in an interview with the Charlotte Observer in March 2014.

 B.W.
 Collier II was the first SBI director appointed and confirmed under the 2014 law.
 The second director, a former deputy chief of investigations for the Charlotte-Mecklenburg Police Department, Bob Schurmeier, was appointed and took office in 2016.

+In December of 2023, under the direction of the North Carolina General Assembly the SBI left the Department of Public Safety and became an independent cabinet level agency.

 Activities

 The SBI assists local law enforcement with criminal investigations.
 They work closely with local police, sheriffs, and district attorneys, as well as federal investigators and federal prosecutors.

 The SBI has statewide jurisdiction and assists in criminal cases at the request of the local department (municipal police department or sheriff's office), district attorney, or judges, usually for serious cases such as homicide, robbery, and property crimes.
 The local department maintains original jurisdiction over these cases.
 The SBI has original jurisdiction in cases involving drug investigations, lynching, arson investigations, election law violations, child sexual abuse in day care centers, theft and misuse of state property, and computer crime investigations that involve crimes against children.
-The SBI also charged with investigating organized crime and vice activities.
+The SBI is also charged with investigating organized crime and vice activities.